zeldigas/text2confl/docs/how-to/use-virtual-pages.md

 Use a virtual page as a placeholder when:

 - A parent page exists in Confluence but you don't want text2confl to manage its content (e.g. it uses complex formatting like multi-column layouts or custom macros)
 - You want your file tree to mirror the Confluence page hierarchy without fully managing every intermediate page
+- Your team shares a space with other teams ([multi-tenancy](../explanation/multi-tenancy-model.md)) and you need to place pages under a hierarchy node owned by another tenant — define the foreign page as virtual so text2confl navigates to it without attempting to modify it

 ## Create a virtual page